The Palpa Trust has five trustees: -

 Sophie Butler - Sophie has a very busy and successful hairdressing salon in St Andrews, Fife.
 Through her generosity and that of her clients Sophie has made huge contributions to this cause.
 A library at Karnadhar school is dedicated to her as a result of her fund raising efforts.

 The Rotary Club of Cupar - Rotarians are well known for their generous fund raising activities.
-The Palpa Trust has been fortunate to be associated with them and as a result of collaboration with Jackie three water projects have successfully been completed.
+The Palpa Trust has been fortunate to be associated with them and as a result of collaboration with Jackie four water projects have successfully been completed.
 A Past President of The Rotary Club of Cupar personally travelled with his wife to Nepal and was able to inaugurate one of their sponsored projects.
 See Image Gallery

 Ravi Kafle - Ravi is local to Palpa and a registered trek guide.
 He speaks the ethnic Magar language and therefore is valuable when communicating with people living in remote villages and is the one on the ground enabling good decisions over the allocation of funds.